junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Why not?"
 Dean glances at him.

-"Without Metatron and the tablets, Crowley might be the only one left who might know about the third trial," Sam says like it's obvious.
+"Without Metatron and the tablets, Crowley might be the only one left who might know something about the third trial," Sam says like it's obvious.

 "You're joking!"
-Dean looks at him like he suddenly grows a new limb.
+Dean glares at him like he suddenly grows a new limb.
 "You're seriously still thinking about doing the trials?
-The exact thing that literally just killed you three minutes ago and it took some serious god power to save you, and you want to jump back in?"
+The exact thing that literally just killed you three minutes ago and it took some serious god power and a messed-up me to save you, and you want to jump back in?"

 "So what, we don't close the Hell's gate now?
-We're going to let all the demons to live and continue walking the Earth?
+We're going to let all the demons live and continue walking the Earth?
 That include this douchbag and all the bastards that killed Mom and Dad?"
 Sam raises his voice.

 "Yes," Dean looks him in the eyes, telling him firmly.
+The choice is easy.
 "If that means making sure you and Cas are safe, then yes."

 Sam sighs.
 "When are we ever safe, Dean?"

 Dean stares back.
 "As safe as you guys can ever get, as safe as I can make you, alright?"

-Cas interrupts them at that moment, voice raising, "Dean --!"
+Cas interrupts them at that moment, voice raising higher, "Dean --!"

 Dean glances at him.
 Cas is standing near Crowley's body on the ground, which starts stirring and moving.

 "Oh hell no," Dean exclaims, picking up the closest angel blade laying in a pool of blood on the ground, closing in on Crowley.

-Crowley lets out an unpleasant groan, trying to raise his left hand to push himself up, and it seems only then does he remember it has been cut off.
+Crowley lets out an unpleasant groan, trying to use his left hand to push himself up, and it seems only then does he remember it has been cut off.
 He opens his eyes and runs straight into Dean's glare, and following his arms, seeing the blade in his hands and that it points at Crowley's throat.
 The demon sighs.
 "Bollocks."

 "Give me one reason not to kill you," Dean demands.

 Crowley tilts his head slightly -- to the side farther from the blade.
 "I can think of many, actually."
-He gives Dean a meaningful look, "For one, I think there is a bond between us, Dean, I'm sure you feel it too.
+He gives Dean a meaningful look.
+"For one, I think there is a bond between us, Dean, I'm sure you feel it too.
 And I've been good to you."

 "You sure about that?"
 Dean raises his eyebrows, glancing around him.
 Everyone looks okay now, standing on their feet, but all the bloody stains on their clothes and hands are still vivid evidence of what they've all been through.
 "A few hints: you killed all the prophets, you kidnapped us, you planned to kill us, you wanted to take over Heaven and Earth.
 Just a couple to begin with."